Sharks in the ocean

 As a captain of a schooner in Maine, I hear a lot of questions.
 One of the most common is: "Are there sharks in the water here?"

 "Yes," I say.
-"In fact, there's an easy test an old captain told me about knowing if there are sharks around: First, you stick your finger in the water.
+"In fact, there's an easy test a seasoned captain told me about knowing if there are sharks around: First, you stick your finger in the water.
 Next, you taste it.
 If you detect salt on your tongue, there are sharks around."

 It's only funny because it's true.